mikerockett/weasyprint/UPGRADING.md

 **Impact-level:** Medium

 - Versions prior to 63.0 of WeasyPrint are no longer supported.
-If you are not running 63.x or 64.x, you will need to upgrade to the latest version.
+If you are not running 63.x or higher, you will need to upgrade to the latest version.

 ## v8 → v9